diodesign/diosix/BUILDING.md

 * `riscv64gc-unknown-none-elf`

 Once built, the compiled kernel executable can be found in `target/<CPU architecture>/release/kernel` for the given `<CPU architecture>`.
-So, for example,
+If `qemu-system-riscv32` and `qemu-system-riscv32` are in your run path, you can build and run diosix with one command.
+To build or rebuild diosix for 32-bit RISC-V targets and run it in Qemu, use the following:

 ```
-cargo build --release --target riscv32imac-unknown-none-elf
+cargo run --release --target riscv32imac-unknown-none-elf
-qemu-system-riscv32 -machine virt -kernel target/riscv32imac-unknown-none-elf/release/kernel -nographic
 ```

-...will build diosix for machines powered by 32-bit RISC-V CPUs (those with support for IMAC features, specifically), and run it in the Qemu emulator.
+Specifically, this targets 32-bit RISC-V CPUs that support IMAC features, specifically.
 Press `Ctrl-a` then `c` to escape to the Qemu monitor, then `q` to quit.
 To do the same for 64-bit RISC-V, try:

 ```
-cargo build --release --target riscv64gc-unknown-none-elf
+cargo run --release --target riscv64gc-unknown-none-elf
-qemu-system-riscv64 -machine virt -kernel target/riscv64gc-unknown-none-elf/release/kernel -nographic
 ```

+The commands used to invoke Qemu are in `.cargo/config` in the diosix root folder, if you wish to run it by hand.
 To change the amount of memory allocated to diosix in Qemu, add a `-m <RAM size>` paramter to the command line, eg `-m 256M` to boot diosix with 256MB of physical RAM.
-To change the number of CPU cores available, add a `-smp <N>` paramter to the command line, eg `-smp 4` to boot diosix with 4 separate CPU cores alocated.
+To change the number of CPU cores available, add a `-smp <N>` paramter to the command line, eg `-smp 8` to boot diosix with 8 separate CPU cores alocated.
 Check out the Qemu manual for more settings.